isaac-pj/vr-store/wiki.md

 # next

+no - tooltip buttons
+no - aframe gui
-no - create a global config file no - look to for any object no - publish look to component
+no - fork and adjust rounded component no - create a global config file no - look to for any object no - publish look to component